ucsd-cse29/fa24/src/pa/pa3/index.md

 ### `/reset`

 A `/reset` request _resets_ the chat server to have no chats or reactions, starting from the empty initial state.
+Should respond with a successful HTTP response with an empty body.

 It should be possible to `/reset` the room many times, and after resetting the memory usage of the program should be the same as in the empty initial state.